CONNECT-platform/coding-blog/docs/md/creators.md

 ## Step 1: Create a Repo

 Create a repository for your blog using [**CODEDOC**](https://codedoc.cc), and make the repository available somwhere (for example on GitHub).
-You don't even need to put the built HTML files on your repo, as we will pull the markdowns and codedoc config and build them for you regardless.
+It is highly recommended to fork [this boilerplate project](https://github.com/CONNECT-platform/coding-blog-boilerplate/fork) as it is equipped with additional components specifically designed for blogging.

 <br>

 ## Step 2: Connect Your Blog Space

-We will setup a process for connecting your blog-space, i.e. `https://<your>.coding.blog`, to your repository.
+If you do have an account, you can connect your domain, i.e. `<your>.coding.blog`, to your repo, via [your account's page](/account/blog).
-The details of this process are still to be figured out, but most probably it will involve a pull-request to an open-source repo (this very same repo perhaps) containing the git address we can pull your blog from, the name of your space, and an email address we can contact you on.
-We will then securely send you a webhook URL that you can use to inform us when you want your blog to be pulled and rebuilt.
+Simply enter the Git URL of your repo and it will be connected to your domain, meaning that its _master_ branch will be pulled and built (using **CODEDOC**) and the result will be distributed to `<your>.coding.blog`.
+You can trigger a publish either manually (there is a button) or using the provided webhook.

-For now, you can simply join our list of prospective creators and tell us your preferred `name.coding.blog`.
+If you do not have an account, you can simply join our list of prospective creators and tell us your preferred `name.coding.blog`.
 We will keep you updated on the process of connecting your blog as we progress with development of `coding.blog`.

 <br>